ejgroene/selftest/README.rst

         assert 9 == area(3, 3)
         assert 6 == area(2, 3)

 Its creates a subtester using ``get_tester()``.
-The resulting tester object is the main access point to all functionality of autotest.
+The resulting tester object is the main access point to all functionality of selftest.
 In this case, it is used as a decorator to mark and execute a test function.

-More on assert later.
+More on ``assert`` later.